 Some fintechs and online marketplaces have a different challenge.
 Intent on rapid customer onboarding to drive growth, they’ve minimized identity verification at account origination, perhaps accepting identities from other digital platforms and services, perhaps running some background authentication processes.
 Often it’s only later—if unusual transactional patterns indicate fraud or dormant accounts suddenly become active—that more explicit identity verification is invoked.
 As a result, some companies are letting too many fraudsters onto their platforms, where they pose a threat to other customers.

 Other companies in these and other retail industries are taking a more comprehensive and unified approach.
 For them, identity verification (including an iGaming identity solution) is not just for onboarding.
 They’re looking at how to extend it throughout customer journeys.
 They see secure, reliable digital identities as key not only to fraud defenses, but to delivering the hyper-personalized experiences digital leaders are now innovating—and which consumers will someday expect from every company.

 Multi-factor authentication for sure—but which factors?

 We’re seeing increased adoption of two+ factor authentication for login.
-Unfortunately, one of the factors is often still passwords or knowledge-based Q&A, but there’s also an uptick in use of security tokens and SMS codes, physical biometrics, passive biometrics and behavioral biometrics.
+Unfortunately, traditional factors, such as passwords or knowledge-based Q&A are still in play, but there’s also an uptick in use of security tokens and SMS codes, physical biometrics, passive biometrics and behavioral biometrics.
 According to Javelin's 2021 study, consumers now trust fingerprints (66%), facial recognition (63%), and retinal scanning (62%), over traditional one-time passwords (52%) and knowledge-based authentication (43%). (to find out more about the advantages and disadvantages of biometrics, see the blog here).

 While there’s growing consensus that a mix of methods, rather than a single “silver bullet” method, is the best way to go, many companies are unsure of which methods to choose.